 How Does Eat Stop Eat Work?

-Intermittent fasting, according to Eat Stop Eat reviews and numerous Eat Stop Eat success stories, works well for some people, while others might think that the idea of going without food for a whole 24 hours is torture.
+According to Eat Stop Eat reviews, and numerous Eat Stop Eat success stories, intermittent fasting works well for some people, while others might think that the idea of going without food for a whole 24 hours is torture.
 For those who adhere to the program, the Eat Stop Eat before and after trends show that it works.

 When you are fasting, your body is empty.
 It has nothing to feed on during this period.
 For it to get energy—because you do need energy even when you are not exercising—it goes for your body’s fat reserves.

 If you continue to fast for too long, though, your body will start pulling energy from your muscles.
 You don’t want that.
-The difference between other intermittent fasting methods and the Eat Stop Eat method is that the fasting only lasts for 24 hours.
+The difference between other intermittent fasting methods and the Eat Stop Eat method is that it only lasts for 24 hours.

 That period is long enough to burn fat, but not so long that your body will start going for energy from your muscles.

-The fact that every 2 days in a week you do not ingest any calories means that in a month’s time you lose many calories from your body.
+Every 2 days in a week, you do not ingest any calories means that in a month, you lose many calories from your body.

 Those 2 fasting days will help your body get used to eating less, so you won’t make up the calorie difference during your non-fasting days.

-The less you eat, the more fat your body burns and the more weight loss you experience.
+The less you eat, the fatter your body burns, and the more weight loss you experience.